 Assessment: 2 x 5000 word essays (one for each of the coursework seminars); written casebook on fieldwork experience (approximately 12,000-15,000 words); dissertation/thesis (approximately 12,000-15,000 words).

 - Coursework Seminars x 2 (worth 16.5% each)

-Note: The following information assumes a full-time enrollment.
+Note: The following information assumes a full-time enrolment.
 Only where there are compelling reasons is it possible to study Honours part-time.
 In such cases the precise sequence and pacing of the course must be arranged in consultation with the course coordinator.
 Students usually complete Honours within one calendar year but we will consider enrollment from June to June across two calender years in special cases.
-Please contact Dr Laura Ginters to discuss these options.
+Please contact the Honours Coordinator to discuss these options.

 Honours students take two seminars in the first semester of their candidature.
 The seminars offered each year depend on the availability of staff.
 Each of the seminars involves two hours per week of face-to-face teaching and a mix of assessment tasks equivalent to 5,000 words (that is, a total of 10,000 words for the semester).